Diffence: Fencing Membership Privacy With Diffusion Models: Methodology

 Considering a small \( t \), where \( \bar{\alpha}_t \) closely approximates 1, the perturbations in the frequency domain are minor.
 Note that the Fourier transform of a Gaussian sampling is itself Gaussian.
 Consequently, at small \( t \) values, the forward process washes out the high-frequency content without perturbing the low-frequency content much.
 This leads to a faster alteration of the high-frequency elements compared to the low-frequency ones in the forward process.
 This dynamic is also relevant in the context of the reverse process of denoising models.
 At lower \( t \) values, these models predominantly focus on reconstructing high-frequency content~\cite{Yang2023ddpmslim}.

-In our defense strategy, we denote the diffusion step applied to each sample as $T$.
+We denote the diffusion step applied to each sample in \name as $T$.
 By selecting an appropriate value for $T$, we can preserve the essential semantic content of each image while altering its finer details.
-The impact of the diffusion step $T$ on the performance of our defense is further explored in Section \ref{sec:hyper}.
+The impact of the diffusion step $T$ on the performance of \name is further explored in Section \ref{sec:hyper}.
 During the inference phase, the two-step reconstruction procedure reduces the gap between the prediction distributions of members and non-members.